Tampa Bay Rays: 2006–2015: The Rays, Joe Maddon, and first postseason appearances

 The 2008 American League Division Series was the Rays' first playoff series victory, defeating the Chicago White Sox in 4 games.
 Besting the Red Sox in the American League Championship Series in 7 games, the Rays advanced to the World Series for the first time.
 However, the team's good fortunes came to an end, and they were defeated four games to one by the Philadelphia Phillies.

 Going into the 2009 season, the American League champions again posted a winning record, 84–78, but were unable to return to the postseason, in part due to injuries to Longoria, Akinori Iwamura and Carlos Peña.
 The Rays performed much better the following year, a season that saw Matt Garza throw the franchise's first no-hitter (against Detroit) They again won the AL East, finishing with the best record in the AL, but were eliminated in the ALDS by the Rangers.

 The Rays lost veterans like Garza, Peña, and Crawford in the 2010–11 offseason, but nevertheless finished the 2011 season with the AL wild card, having just barely beat out the Red Sox with a 12th-inning walk-off home run by Evan Longoria against the Yankees.
 The team was again eliminated by the Rangers in the ALDS.
 The Rays missed out on the postseason the next year despite a 90–72 record, though David Price became the first Rays pitcher to earn the Cy Young Award.
 The team returned to the postseason in 2013 (after a Game 163 tiebreaker against Texas), in part thanks to new additions Wil Myers and Chris Archer.
 However, they were again defeated in the ALDS, this time by the eventual World Series champions, the Red Sox.

 After 2013's failed championship bid, the Rays entered a period of decline; 2014 saw their first losing record (77–85) since 2007.
 Price was traded away to the Detroit Tigers, though the Rays received prospect Willy Adames in return.
-GM Andrew Friedman left Tampa Bay to for a front office role with the Los Angeles Dodgers; this activated an opt-out clause in Maddon's contract, who also opted to leave Tampa Bay despite efforts to re-sign him.
+GM Andrew Friedman left Tampa Bay for a front office role with the Los Angeles Dodgers; this activated an opt-out clause in Maddon's contract, who also opted to leave Tampa Bay despite efforts to re-sign him.
 Maddon finished his tenure with a record of 754 wins and 705 losses.